About the Department of Early Childhood

 As the City’s largest funder of early childhood, DEC is committed to creating a system that ensures every child can thrive and learn.
 We provide public investment, expertise, and leadership to put resources into the hands of those who care for our City’s youngest children.

 DEC is the result of a merger of two existing city departments, First 5 and the Office of Early Care and Education.
 Both First 5 and OECE have long histories of supporting young children and families in San Francisco through innovations in early care and education, family support services, and programs to support children’s healthy development.
-They merged to expand their capacity and funding and to better integrate the City’s early childhood services.
+In 2022, they merged to expand their capacity and funding and to better integrate the City’s early childhood services.

 San Franciscans recognize that the best way to ensure a strong future for everyone is to ensure all children receive the early childhood opportunities that positively contribute to a young child’s development.
 In 2018, San Francisco voters passed Proposition C. This commercial rent tax generates the most significant city fund in the nation exclusively dedicated to expanding high-quality early childhood experiences.

 The critical work of Prop C was entrusted to the Department of Early Childhood.
 As a unified early childhood department, DEC is responsible for launching and leading San Francisco’s ambitious initiative to transform the public support of young children and those who care for them into meaningful benefits.